Security

 CDN

-More than 80% of static assets is served directly by AWS CloudFront, our global choice of content delivery network.
+More than 80% of static assets are served directly by AWS CloudFront, our global choice of content delivery network.
 We utilize AWS CloudFront heavily for cache population and invalidation, so in the unlikely event our infrastructure ever experiences technical difficulties, content can still be served by the CDN and remain online in the meantime.

 Distributed denial of service (DDOS) protection